John Craxton: Career

 In 1951 Craxton was a ballet designer for the production of Daphnis et Chloé by the Sadler's Wells Ballet (now The Royal Ballet) at Covent Garden, at a time when ballet stage design provided a haven for the neo-Romantic arts.
 He was able to use his first-hand experience of Greece to inform his ballet designs.

 He had numerous shows of his paintings in both England and Greece.
 A major retrospective show was held at Whitechapel Art Gallery in 1967.
 His later work became more formal, structured and decorative, although still expressing Romantic pastoral themes.

 He produced the scenery and costumes for the Royal Opera House's 1968 production of Igor Stravinsky's Apollo.

 His work was also reproduced in magazines such as New Writing, Horizon, and he has illustrated the books of Patrick Leigh Fermor.
 He produced lithographs for several anthologies edited by Geoffrey Grigson, including Visionary Poems (1944).

 He was elected Royal Academician in 1993.
 Craxton lived and worked in both Chania, Crete and London.
 His love of Crete extended to his being one of the British Honorary Consuls there.
 He died aged 87, survived by his long-term partner Richard Riley.

 A monograph by Ian Collins about Craxton's work, John Craxton, was published by Lund Humphries in 2011.
 The Fitzwilliam Museum in Cambridge held an exhibition of his work from December 2013 to 21 April 2014.
 In 2021, Ian Collins published a full biography: John Craxton: A Life of Gifts (Yale University Press); this book won the Runciman Award in 2022.
+Tony Britten wrote and directed the documentary film John Craxton - A Life Of Gifts in 2022.